Time-saving EHV resource for Teachers

-EHV is an innovative, fully-resourced, values-themed, holistic programme giving teachers - and others involved in the coaching, mentoring and counselling of young children - a well structured, proven methodology and adaptable SMSC/PSHE/personal development lesson plans that help to drive improvement, boosting pupils’ performance and the wellbeing of the whole school community, including pupils’ parents and carers.
+EHV is an innovative, fully-resourced, values-themed, holistic programme giving teachers - and others involved in the coaching, mentoring and counselling of young children - a well structured, proven methodology and adaptable SMSC/PSHE/personal development lesson plans that help children make good choices based on values that feel right for them.
+The competencies gained drive improvement, boosting pupils’ performance and the wellbeing of the whole school community, including pupils’ parents and carers.

 The EHV pack consists of a set of three books (A4-size): a Teaching Manual and two volumes containing 44 Lesson Plans covering 2 to 3 years’ work expanding on the principal core values of Truth, Love, Peace, Right Conduct and Non-Violence.
-The inclusive Lesson Plans are comprehensive and universal and each one includes a story and a song.
+The inclusive Lesson Plans are comprehensive and universal and each one includes a story, a song and suggested activities to deepen learning.
 Where music access proves difficult, a CD containing 30 of the songs is available to support the lessons.

 The learning units cover many spiritual and moral values - with an abundance of material for bringing the fundamental British values to life.

 Based on five core values, which children easily remember on one hand, and incorporating over 70 other ‘related’ values, the modules are entirely practical, with the concepts being taught through a range of techniques.
 These techniques include: